Tabernacle Township in Burlington County, New Jersey — The American Northeast (Mid-Atlantic)

 also a log schoolhouse here.

 Erected by Tabernacle Township.

 Location.
 39° 45.848′ N, 74° 32.674′ W. Marker is in Tabernacle Township, New Jersey, in Burlington County.
 Marker is at the intersection of Friendship-Speedwell Road and Hawkins-Speedwell Road, on the left when traveling west on Friendship-Speedwell Road.
+The town no longer exists.
 Touch for map.
-The town no longer exists.
 Marker is in this post office area: Chatsworth NJ 08019, United States of America.
+Touch for directions.

 Also see . . .
 Thomas Jefferson's desk, 1776.
 (Submitted on May 27, 2011, by John Intile of Toms River, New Jersey.)